Fraasi/PDTapp/README.md

 	- [x] to menu or not to menu
 	- [x] settings file
 		- [x] save window position/size
-		- [ ] win resize/repos hangs the whole thing, call only on resize end etc.
+		- [ ] win resize/repos hangs the whole thing, should call only once on resize end etc.
 	- [x] loader/spinner
 		- [x] bonus: projects first ugly hack
 		- [ ] modulerize the doohickey